 Community Cats TNR volunteers meet with caregivers, assess the size, ages, health of their cats, provide them with information on how our program works, show them how to safely and successfully trap the cats, and how to care for cats before and after surgery.
 We schedule the veterinary appointment and help trap the cats the day before surgery.
 The next day, we transport the cats to and from the clinic.

 Two local veterinarians make time in their surgery schedules for Community Cats – Country Veterinary Clinic, and Animal Hospital of Ludington.
 In addition to spay/neuter surgery, the cats receive a general health check, are treated for parasites, given rabies and distemper vaccinations, flea/earmite treatment, pain medication and the left ear is tipped for identification purposes.
 After surgery, cats are cared for in the traps either by the caregiver, or by one of our volunteers.
 Males are generally returned and released the next day and females are generally kept for three days.
 Kittens over four pounds (about 12+ weeks old) can be spayed/neutered.

 We find that after TNR, the cats are healthier, recover quickly and caregivers are appreciative that they won’t be producing any more kittens.
 The cats are staying closer to their feeding areas because the males in particular aren’t inclined to roam.
-Neighbors have reported a huge reduction in spraying and mating noises and behavior and are happy about that.
-Most of the cats are somewhat people friendly and trusting because caregivers talk to them and frequently are able to pet them a bit.
+Neighbors have reported a huge reduction in spraying and mating noises and behavior.
+Most of the cats are somewhat trusting of people because caregivers talk to them and sometimes are able to pet them a bit.
 There are some, however, that are very frightened and will scratch or even bite.
 We teach caregivers to never trust a frightened cat, always keep them in the trap before and after surgery, and always use the divider when cleaning the trap or replacing food and water.

 What we Have Accomplished so Far